laiky2506/ace_resource/README.md

 ```

 <p> The train data then used to trained the models. </p>
+<p> The training data is then used to train the models. </p>

 ### STEP 4: Train Machine Learning Model and Perform Evaluation
-<p> The train dats is used to train 5 diffent machine learning and/or deep learning model including linear regression, random forest regressor, XGB regressor, nueral network and multi layer keras sequential model.
-FFB_Yield prediction, y_pred is predicted using the train model, and then cross validate with y_test data.
-The result of evaluation is as follow</p>
+<p> The training data is used to train 5 different machine learning and/or deep learning model including linear regression, random forest regressor, XGB regressor, neural network and multi-layer Keras sequential model.
+FFB_Yield prediction, y_pred is predicted using the trained model, and then cross-validate with y_test data.
+The result of the evaluation is as follow: </p>

 | Model:   | Linear Regression | Random Forest | XGB Regressor | Neural Network | Keras Sequential |
 |----------|-------------------|---------------|---------------|----------------|------------------|